 Growing up in Johannesburg, I spent most of my childhood family holidays on the South Coast of Kwa-Zulu Natal, where we had a holiday home in the small coastal town of Pennington.
-It’s common practise for Vaalie (a slang term used to describe people from the old Transvaal province, now known as Gauteng) families to flock down to what we broadly referred to as “Durban” for the holidays.
+It’s common practise for Vaalie families to flock down to what we broadly referred to as “Durban” (literally anywhere in the province) for the holidays.

 It was a huge family home with a pool and an avocado tree and a massive garden which ambled down to a small river where my cousins would fish for mud crabs.
 It wasn’t far from the beach and during the holidays my mom would wake up early to walk us down to the shore for an dawnie swim so that the other grown ups could get some sleep.

 I have such happy memories of that house.
 Spending days swimming and taking the skateboard I begged for out on its maiden voyage on Christmas Day, only to go flying through the air as a wheel hit a tiny rock, leaving the skin from my knees and hands on the hot tar.

 It was thanks to these years spent in Natal that I used to like to think I knew Durban.
 We would often take day trips to the city to shop for surf brands at the factory shops bulging with Billabong t-shirts with tiny holes or flawed prints.
 But it was during my recent visit to the city for the annual INDABA conference that I really got to know the beating heart of this urban landscape for the very first time.

 In recent years Durban has seen a surge of energy in the inner-city as visitors have become more interested in venturing away from the ever-popular beaches to explore the city, as Urban Tourism soars globally.